Gunge: Composition

-The gunge that is widely used on television is an industrial powder thickener hydroxyethyl cellulose, a widely-used gelling and thickening agent.
-Alternatively, other items can be used for "gunge", for example eggs, sauces, as well as other messy items.
-In many cases, the gunging occurs in a gunge tank, a transparent booth with a means for storing and releasing the gunge.
-Due to source ingredients uses as food thickeners in soups and stews, gunge is often safe to eat, provided the colouring is also non-toxic.
-Other ingredients used in gunge can be Oobleck, a mixture of cornstarch and water, and Xanthan gum, another food additive.
+The gunge that is widely used on television is an industrial powder thickener hydroxyethyl cellulose, a widely used gelling and thickening agent.

-The iconic green slime of the Canadian television series You Can't Do That on Television was developed by accident, according to producer Roger Price - the original idea had been to dump a barrel of food leftovers on a young boy chained in a dungeon, but before it could be used, the contents of the barrel had turned green with mold.
+The iconic green slime of the Canadian television series You Can't Do That on Television was developed by accident, according to producer Roger Price.
+The original idea had been to dump a barrel of food leftovers on a young boy chained in a dungeon, but before it could be used, the contents of the barrel had turned green with mold.
 The noxious mixture was dumped on the young boy anyway, and overnight the series had its trademark gag.
 The show subsequently went through several different slime recipes incorporating ingredients such as lime gelatin dessert powder, flour, oatmeal or Cream of Wheat, baby shampoo, and even cottage cheese (not all necessarily at the same time).
 On the show (and subsequently on Nickelodeon since then), the composition of the slime was treated as a closely guarded secret, and some episodes revolved around the cast members trying to discern the composition of slime.

-Today gunge or slime features on many television shows around the world; however, since the 2000s the focus has changed from mainstream shows to children's and teenager's television programs such as Nickelodeon's Figure It Out.
-Thanks largely to the popularity of Nickelodeon shows, slime and gunge have typically been associated with children's programming in North America since the 1980s.
-In addition to its use on television and as a fundraiser, gunge in tanks sometimes features in nightclubs.
-Youth groups such as church groups and scouting movements also make use of gunge to "gunge the leaders" as well as the children.
+Marc Summers, host of the network's game show Double Dare, mentioned it was a mixture of vanilla pudding, oatmeal, applesauce, and green food coloring.

 History of gunge on television

-The 1960s
+1960s

 In the UK the popular BBC show Not Only...
-But Also featured a closing sketch called "Poet's Corner" in which that week's guest would be challenged to an improvisational poetry contest against Peter Cook, with Dudley Moore acting as referee.
+But Also featured a closing sketch called "Poet's Cornered" in which that week's guest would be challenged to an improvisational poetry contest against Peter Cook, with Dudley Moore acting as referee.
 Each contestant would sit at the corner of a square tank of "BBC Gunge" on a rigged seat that could be triggered so as to catapult the occupant into the tank.
 The referee would sit at one of the other corners in a similar chair.
 Any use of repetition, hesitation or deviation from the challenge theme would precipitate the offender into the tank.
 The sketch always ended with all three personalities in the tank, chest deep in slime and reciting poetry.